kylemucha/ChefClaude/README.md

 # React Concepts Learned

 - Event Handlers
-  - I learned the fundamentals of adding interactivity to a webpage using event handlers such as onClick and alert().
+  - I learned the fundamentals of adding interactivity to a webpage using event handlers such as onClick and alert.
 I also gained experience passing event handler functions down through props so they can be reused and triggered across different components in a React project.

 - React State
   - I learned how React’s State system lets components track and preserve data between re-renders.
 I also now understand how updating state triggers React to re-render the UI so the user always sees the most current version of the interface.